bluebanquise/bluebanquise/collections/infrastructure/roles/pxe_stack/README.md

 * For Ubuntu, this is curtin/cloud-config syntax (already placed under `autoinstall` and auto indented by 2 space).
 * For SUSE, this is autoyast syntax (inside `<profile>...</profile>`).

+It is also possible to fully replace autoinstallation file, by setting the `os_autoinstall_raw_file` value.
+If set, this multi lines string will **FULLY** replace the content of the BlueBanquise generated autoinstallation file.
+Of course, it is expected that user will provide syntax matching target os (kickstart, preseed, autoyast, or cloudinit/curtin).

 #### Proxy during PXE

 It is possible to set an http proxy server during PXE.